ZahraHeydari/Android-Clean-Arch-Coroutines-Koin/README.md

 A Simple Android Mobile Application which has been implemented using Clean Architecture alongside MVVM design.

-### Technologies & Methodologies
+### Technologies & Methodologies which used:

+- Koin
+- Coroutines
 - Clean Architecture
-- Coroutines
-- Koin
 - MVVM Pattern
 - LiveData
+- Espresso
+- Mockito

 ### The App Scenario